 The digital thread is a concept in manufacturing and engineering that refers to the seamless integration of data and information throughout the entire product development and manufacturing process.
 It involves connecting all data and information related to a product, from design and engineering to manufacturing and maintenance, into a single, cohesive system.
 Check my earlier articles about the digital thread.

 The digital thread is important because it allows for improved efficiency, collaboration, and decision-making throughout the product development and manufacturing process.
 By having all relevant data and information connected, it becomes easier for different teams and departments to access and use the information they need, leading to more streamlined processes and faster time-to-market.
 Additionally, the digital thread enables the use of advanced analytics and digital twin technology, which can be used to optimize product performance, predict and prevent failures, and improve overall product quality.
+Read more about digital thread in manufacturing and OpenBOM featured on Media Coverage.

 Manufacturing Networks Modern Data Management